locationtech/geomesa/docs/user/spark/pyspark.rst

 Installation
 ^^^^^^^^^^^^

 The ``geomesa_pyspark`` package is not available for download.
 Build the artifact locally with the profile ``-Ppython``.
 Then install using ``pip`` or ``pip3`` as below.
-You will also need to put the geomesa-accumulo-spark-runtime jar in a convenient location.
-This jar bundles together the client libraries for GeoMesa Spark.
+You will also need to put the geomesa-accumulo-spark-runtime JAR in a convenient location.
+This JAR bundles together the client libraries for GeoMesa Spark.

 .. code-block:: bash